ni/VireoSDK/README.md

 If you used a different name for the virtualenv directory or are running on a different platform you can reference the `httpbin` script in package.json to see how the httpbin server is launched (port configuration, etc)

 # Updating Vireo Documentation
 We are using the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool to generate our documentation.
 The tool allows to annotate our source code and generate documents from there.
-We are currently using version 1.8.13.
+We are currently using version *1.8.6*.

 Installers can be found [here](http://www.stack.nl/~dimitri/doxygen/download.html).
 On Windows use the 64-bit version.

-Once Doxygen is installed just run the following command from any directory
+Once Doxygen is installed just run the following command from any directory in the repo

 *`npm run doxygen`*